 Kimberley Martin B.A.
 LL.B.
-(Hons), TEP is a senior estate planning, commercial, tax and trusts lawyer at Senior Associate level.
+(Hons), LL.M, TEP is a senior estate planning, commercial, tax and trusts lawyer at Senior Associate level.
 Kimberley works closely with Peter Worrall, Sam McCullough and Kate Hanslow in our Estate Planning practice area of Worrall Lawyers.
 She also works closely with Peter Worrall and David Bailey in our Commercial and Property Law practice area.
 Kimberley is experienced in all aspects of Estate Planning, including Wills, Enduring Powers of Attorney, Instruments Appointing Enduring Guardians, trust law and superannuation law.

 Kimberley is particularly suited to clients seeking an approachable lawyer who can provide personal, independent, confidential and professional advice.
 Kimberley is passionate about her work, and strives to ensure that her clients understand the importance of estate planning, for them personally, but also for their family and friends.